boots-edu/Webz/README.md

 npm install -g @boots-edu/webz-cli
 ```

-Once installed, you can use the `Webz` command to create a new web application and to add components to an existing one.
+Once installed, you can use the `webz` command to create a new web application and to add components to an existing one.
 >Note: You may need to run this command with sudo on Unix/Linux/Mac:
 ```sudo npm install -g @boots-edu/webz-cli```